remobile/remobile/README.md

-## The Reapp User Interface
+## The Remobile User Interface

-reapp-mobile is a set of React components base on Framework7 for all platforms.
-It has a few goals:
+remobile(React for Mobile) is a set of React components base on Framework7 for all platforms.

 ### Usage
 #### watch and run
-- cd react-mobile
+- cd remobile
 - npm install
 - gulp run
 - http://localhost:8000